RillingDev/rilling.dev/source/_drafts/an-introduction-to-webmention.md

 ## Setting up Webmention Yourself

-### Creating a Webmention Endpoint
+### Sending Webmentions

+Firstly, choose a [Webmention client implementation](https://webmention.net/implementations/).
+The one I use is [webmention4j](https://github.com/FelixRilling/webmention4j) (_Disclaimer: I am the author of it_) which is a Java implementation with both a Webmention client and a server.
+You can then use that Webmention client to send Webmentions for any website that yours links to which has a Webmention endpoint.

+### Receiving Webmentions

-To start, pick how you want to listen to Webmentions.
+To start, pick how you want to listen for Webmentions.
 There are [several implementations](https://webmention.net/implementations/) in all kinds of languages.
-The one I use is [webmention4j](https://github.com/FelixRilling/webmention4j) (_Disclaimer: I am the author of it_), which is a Java implementation with both a Webmention client and a server.
+The one I use is again my own, [webmention4j](https://github.com/FelixRilling/webmention4j).
 Once you've picked an implementation, you will have to set it up to be reachable from the internet with a fitting URL, such as `https://example.com/webmention`.

-### Advertising a Webmention Endpoint

-To advertise to clients that your website has a Webmention Endpoint, see the steps in "1.2.
-Find the Location of the Target Websites Webmention Endpoint" - either include an HTML `link` tag or the `Link` header in the HTTP responses of your website:
+To advertise to clients that your website has a Webmention Endpoint, see the steps in ["1.2.
+Find the Location of the Target Website's Webmention Endpoint"](#1-2-find-the-location-of-the-target-websites-webmention-endpoint) - either include an HTML `link` tag or the `Link` header in the HTTP responses of your website:

 ```html
 <link href="https://example.com/webmention" rel="webmention" />